jorrizza/sinatra-mvc/README.md

 where you can use the Sinatra `set` method to change Sinatra's behaviour.
 Nothing keeps you from setting configuration parameters in controllers, but please keep things nicely tucked away in this file.
-Every field will be translated to a `set :fied, value` call.
+Every field will be translated to a `set :field, value` call.

 For sessions there are three configuration parameters you can set.
 The `session_max_age` determines the age of the session cookie in seconds.